ICC World Cup 2023: Afghanistan squad for mega event announced!

-ICC World Cup 2023: Pakistani fans show distcontent over new version of ‘Mauka Mauka’
+ICC World Cup 2023: Pakistani fans show discontent over new version of ‘Mauka Mauka’

 Pakistan and India face each other on October 14.
 India released a...